 Certain persons and organizations, such as small businesses meeting the exemption criteria of 29 U.S.C. § 213(a)(6)(A), are exempt from the Act and are not required to register as farm labor contractors.
 In addition, establishments meeting the MSPA definition of an "agricultural association" or "agricultural employer," are not required to register as a farm labor contractor.
 Contact the Wage and Hour Division at 1-866-4US-WAGE (1-866-487-9243), TTY: 1-877-889-5627, if you have any questions as to whether you must register with the U.S. Department of Labor as a farm labor contractor.

 To register or obtain more information please visit The United States Department of Labor's website http://www.dol.gov/whd/forms/fts_wh530.htm.

 Effective January 1, 1986, employers who hire 6 or more migrant workers who are engaged in hand labor must provide sanitation facilities to their workers.
 Field staff are responsible for the inspection of "field sanitation" facilities and assure that those facilities are provided, kept clean and in sanitary condition.

 Field staff are responsible for the investigation of all complaints of apparent violations of the migrant law.
 Any person may file a complaint and the complaint will be investigated.
-Unresolved complaints may be referred to the Attorney Generals office for prosecution.
+Unresolved complaints may be referred to the appropriate Federal or State enforcement agency.

 A proud partner of the network